 The 14-mile Brampton Valley Way follows the route of the old Northampton to Market Harborough Railway.
 This is a linear park rather than a circular walk and includes two tunnels which are not lit, so beware of cyclists!

 Originally starting life as a reservoir, Sywell Country Park, near Wellingborough, was converted to a country park in the 1970s.
 Besides the main water, there is a pond, a butterfly garden and an arboretum.
 It's smaller than Pitsford Water, with a perimeter of 2.7 miles.
-We hope to visit this park in 2022 and will be sure to write about it and share any photos I take afterwards.
+We hope to visit this park and will be sure to write about it and share any photos I take afterwards.

 I would love to send you my occasional newsletter so we can keep in touch.